odoo/documentation/sales/send_quotations/deadline.rst

 .. image:: media/quotationsdeadline02.png
   :align: center

-On your customer side, they will see this.
+On your customer side, they will see this:

 .. image:: media/quotationsdeadline03.png
   :align: center